-First look at a rat will make you wonder why they have tails in the first place.
+Wondering; Can Rats Live Without a Tail?
+First looking at a rat will make you wonder why they have tails in the first place.
 It doesn’t look as pretty as the rest of the body.
-It’s hairless, ugly, long and unneeded in my opinion.
+It’s hairless, ugly, long, and unneeded in my opinion.

 However, the rat’s tail has evolved over the years to become a perfect accessory for this small animal’s survival in the wild.

 So, you may ask – can rats live without their tails?
 You can find the answer below!